-First two Seattle cruise sailings of 2020 cancelled due to coronavirus concerns
+Coronavirus concerns cancel first two Seattle cruise sailings of 2020

-Coronavirus concerns mean Seattle’s cruise ship season will start at least two weeks late this year, the Port of Seattle announced Wednesday.
+A spate of novel coronavirus outbreaks aboard cruise ships have pushed back Seattle’s cruise ship season by at least two weeks this year, the Port of Seattle announced Wednesday.

-The first two cruise sailings of 2020 have been cancelled, including the April 1 port call by the Grand Princess at Bell Street Pier downtown.
-That ship has been the site of two coronavirus outbreaks over the past month, and was held off the coast of California over the weekend after the latest outbreak was confirmed Thursday.
+The Port has canceled the first two cruise sailings of 2020, including the April 1 port call by Princess Cruises’ Grand Princess, the site of two coronavirus outbreaks over the past month.

+“As we grapple with this situation and respond to events minute by minute as they unfold, our top priority is and must be public safety and security,” Port of Seattle Commission President Peter Steinbrueck said at a news conference.
+“We are doing everything possible to curtail the spreading coronavirus.”

+A coronavirus outbreak aboard the Diamond Princess in early February, as the vessel transited the coast of Japan, sickened nearly 700 people.
+In headlines, the ship was likened to a floating disease colony.

 Two other Princess Cruises vessels were briefly held at sea early this week after onboarding staff from the Grand Princess.
 Those staff subsequently tested negative for the disease and passengers were allowed to disembark.

-“This region is in a public health emergency,” said Port of Seattle Commission President Peter Steinbrueck in a statement.
-“The health, safety, and wellbeing of our residents is our top priority.”

-The other cancelled sailing was the April 5 port call of Celebrity Eclipse.
-Both of the cancelled sailings are “port of call” sailings, meaning the vessel stops for one day in Seattle as part of a longer itinerary.
+The other canceled sailing was the April 5 port call of Celebrity Eclipse.
+Both of the canceled sailings are “port of call” sailings, meaning the vessel stops for one day in Seattle as part of a longer itinerary.

 Now, the first cruise ship scheduled to dock in Seattle will be Holland America’s Eurodam on April 15.